 General Critique of the Concept

-The first critique, which has been mounted against the theory of ethnogenesis, is the complications forced by the fact that only archaeology, philology, and research into place-names provide evidence as to the earlier (pre-Roman) events.
-Which nearly always end up being somehow contaminated by the writings of Caesar and Tacitus.
+The first critique, which has been mounted against the theory of ethnogenesis, is the complications forced by the fact that archaeology, philology, and research into place-names does provide some evidence as to the earlier (pre-Roman) events.
+Although the evidence nearly always end up being somehow contaminated by the writings of Caesar and Tacitus, it seems compelling.

 The second critique focus on the need to take into account the melting-pot of creolisation, which arguably define multi-cultural societies.
 People are never just proponents on one cultural identity.
 As such, the Goths in 5th-century Toulouse seem to have enacted themselves as both well-educated Romans and ferocious barbaric warlords.
 Such creolisation is the antithesis of any process of homogenisation, which the model proposes.

 Also, a critique has been voiced that by inferring the pro-active role of the “barbarian groups” involved in their own ethnogenesis, the whole project somehow reflects back to the old romantic idea that these groups, in the end, were responsible for the later formation of the successor-kingdoms or proto-nations; and Europe.
 This is the critique, which has been vehemently voiced by the so-called Toronto-School.
 Spearheaded by a professed cultural radical, Walter Goffart, these historians find that the Vienna-School (who launched the concept of ethnogenesis) are nothing but a bunch of “crypto-nationalists”.
 These scholars deny that there ever was anything, which might be termed a “core tradition”.
-Also – albeit specifically formed to combat Nazi ideology – the foundational work of Wenskus must be regarded as contaminated by such noted Nazis as Herbert Jahnkuhn and Wilhelm Emil Mühlman.
+Also – albeit specifically formed to combat Nazi ideology – the people from Toronto claim that the foundational work of Wenskus was nevertheless contaminated by such noted Nazis as Herbert Jahnkuhn and Wilhelm Emil Mühlman.
 The academic controversy between the two schools have at times been vitriolic bordering on the defamatory.
 To some extent, this debate mirrors the corresponding debate between motivation and justification among sociologists and anthropologists.
-Is culture an unconscious script inculcated as children and organising our actions as reflexes?
+Is culture an unconscious script inculcated as we grow up; to later organise our actions as reflexes?
 Or is culture a kind of justification marketed post festum to explain our actions?
 Acted the barbarians barbaric because they possessed a tradition to act thus?
 Or was it just a set of explanations floating around in Late Antiquity to be posited whenever relevant?

 Finally, a critique has been voiced by Wolf Liebeschuetz, who as a Jewish refugee born in Hamburg in 1927, has had his academic career in England.
 He finds the approach “extraordinarily one-sided”.
 It seems fair to note that as a Jew, the idea that “tribes, peoples or ethnic identities” are nothing but socially constructed entities forged by elite leaders seems preposterous to him.
 Not voiced, but humming from the background we hear the questions: Can you kill 5.5 million people based on nothing except your own social construction of these people as “others”?
 If not, what role did their own two-millenia-long creation of “otherness” play in pointing them out as the ultimate scapegoats?
-Both horrendous questions, but they do pinpoint the fact that the construction of an identity may never not just be considered the result of a process initiated by the “over-lords”.
-It stands to reason that this remark does not in any sense imply that the responsibility for the Holocaust must be shared between the perpetrators and the victims.
-But it does remind us that ethnogeny must be based on a theory, which accounts for both the obverse and the reverse.
+Both horrendous questions, but they do pinpoint the conviction of Liebeschuetz that the construction of an identity may never not just be considered the result of a process initiated by the “over-lords”.
+It takes two to tango.
+To be noted though: It stands to reason that this remark does not in any sense imply that the responsibility for the Holocaust must be shared between the perpetrators and the victims.
+But it does remind us that ethnogeny must be based on a theory, which accounts for both the obverse and the reverse of the coin.
 Lately, the views of Liebeschuetz have been supported by the Oxford School led by Peter Heather, who has argued that the accommodating and fluid ideas of ethnogenesis has been funded by the ESF in order for modern radical multi-culturalists to be able to minimize the importance of migration and cultural conflicts for the upheavals in the 5th-6thcentury Western Europe.

 Anthropological Critique and Indigeneity